amarkum/interview-refresher-java-bigdata/src/main/resources/notes/interview-questions.md

  13.) hdfs -getmerge command - Sear Holding
  14.)
 HBase Shell to retrieve data from Column Family. - Sear Holding 15.)
 How to we bulk load data from HDFS to HBase - Rapido 16.)
-Describe Architecture of HBase
+Describe Architecture of HBase - Rapido, Tavant 17.)
+What is TombStoning in HBase - Rapido
  ```

  ## Kafka